flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No

-The toplevel `cleanup` property in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) has `/lib/debug`.
+The toplevel `cleanup` property in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) has `/lib/debug`.

-This must not be cleaned up as it is used to generate debug data for the flatpak by flatpak-builder.
+This must not be cleaned up as it is used to generate debug data for the Flatpak by Flatpak-builder.

 ### toplevel-no-command

 **Exceptions allowed**: No

-The toplevel `command` property in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is absent.
+The toplevel `command` property in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is absent.

 This property is required.